sherry0429/SOAForPython/README.md

     3. run user_side.src.service_example.py
         + don't forget make s_service_name as 'jack'!
         + don't forget make service_path as 'servicepool/jack.py'!
+also, you can simple by these steps to bootstrap a standalone program:
+    1. run start_all.py in standalone package
+    2. run user_side.src.service_example.py
 and you can see some info print to command

 ---